Adélaïde Diane Mancini: Dame d'atour

-Adélaïde Diane de Cossé was described as an honest and serious-minded person.
+Adélaïde Diane was described as an honest and serious-minded person.
 When she took on her duties, she was reportedly shocked over the disorder and extravagance in the household of Marie Antoinette.
 In 1771, Marie Antoinette was not yet interested in fashion, and the financial disorder of her household was the result of the neglect by Adélaïde Diane de Cossé's predecessor in the office.
 Amable-Gabrielle de Villars had been given the office of dame d'atour to Marie Antoinette upon her arrival in France because the entire household of the former queen had been transferred to the new crown princess upon her arrival, and de Villars had merely kept her position.
 In reality, however, Amable-Gabrielle de Villars had by 1770 became too old and infirm to manage her office, and during her tenure, the Household of the Dauphine had abused her de facto absence to drain the Dauphine's economy.